top of page

 Your body can’t absorb calcium, which is one of the main building blocks for strong bones, without Vitamin D. So it is no surprise that Vitamin D deficiency has been shown to cause low bone density and osteoporosis.

-The main source of Vitamin D is from sunshine – you can’t really absorb enough through food.
+The main source of Vitamin D is sunshine – you can’t really absorb enough through food.
 The problem is that the winter sun in countries like the UK isn’t strong enough to provide enough Vitamin D. Also, we tend to avoid the sun these days or slap on factor 50 sunscreen due to cancer risk.
 You can read more about how much Vitamin D you may need and how it affects your body here.

 Top Tip: If you don’t get regular exposure to strong sunlight or wear sunblock/cover up when you do go out in the sun, it may be worth taking Vitamin D supplements.